eteodun/Avatto-TRV07-TS0601-_TZE200_bvrlmajk/README.md

 ```
 Restart zigbee2MQTT service and start to pair devices.

-In mostly  times it is necessary to re-pair to times each device in order to configured on zigbee GUI
+In mostly  times it is necessary to re-pair two times each device in order to configured on zigbee GUI

 ![Alt text](pictures/Zigbee_Device.JPG)